AgOpenGPS-Official/AgOpenGPS-Documentation/CONTRIBUTE.md

 ### 0. Request a change (if you dont feel comfortable making changes yourself)

 If you're not comfortable editing files, no problem!
-You can:

-- Use this quick <a href="https://forms.gle/YOUR-FEEDBACK-FORM" target="_blank">TBC Docs Feedback Form</a>
-_or_
-- Open a GitHub issue and describe what needs to change
+You can open a GitHub issue and describe what needs to change.

 Please include:
 - What you were trying to do